TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

 Please note that default values have precedence over fallback values.
 For instance, in our example the ``'CompressionLevel'`` key was specified only in the ``'DEFAULT'`` section.
-If we try to get it from the section ``'topsecret.server.com'``, we will always get the default, even if we specify a fallback:
+If we try to get it kutoka the section ``'topsecret.server.com'``, we will always get the default, even if we specify a fallback: